HitPauseApp/HitPause/README.md

 5. Run `npm install` to download all of the app dependancies.
 This might take a little bit.

 ##### Running the App
 6. Once npm finished installing and you have downloaded the client on your phone, run the `expo start` command.
-This will start up the app and it should boot up in your web browser.
+This will start up the app and it should boot up Expo DevTools in your web browser.
 Use your camera/QR code scanner to scan the QR code and open the app on your mobile device.
-***If you get an error when trying to open on your phone about "unable to resolve @expo/vector-icons" let me know***
+***If you get an error when trying to open on your phone about "unable to resolve @expo/vector-icons" let me know.***
+Alternatively, you can choose to open the app in your browser and use the browser's mobile simulation features through the inspector.
 7. In your favorite IDE, you can start making changes to the app.
-The best place to start is `AnxietyApp/screens/HomeScreen.js`
+The best place to start is `HitPause/screens/HomeScreen.js`
 8. Save the file and watch the screen update in real time!

 ## Contributing 🎉
 To add your code to this repository, please follow these steps
-1. Make sure your codebase is up to date
+1. Make sure your codebase is up to date.
-2. Put all changes on it's own branch with a good name.
+2. Put all changes on their own branch with a descriptive name.
 3. Create a pull request.
 As the title, put the name of the story associated with the feature you are pushing.
 Ex for a story named "Feature - Profile Page" title the PR "Story - Feature - Profile Page" so we can keep the backlog and the code well tracked.
 4. Ask someone on the team to review your PR, it can't be merged until then!